-NCMM has numerous grant and training opportunities available for communities across the country.
+NCMM has numerous grant and other technical assistance opportunities available for communities across the country.
 Below you will find our currently open opportunities, active grants, and information on past projects.
 NCMM also maintains a running list of opportunities from other organizations, which you can find here.

 Want NCMM’s latest opportunities delivered right to your inbox?
 Subscribe to our newsletter!

 The Issue-Focused Mobility Meetings are designed to offer networking, training, and information sharing opportunities to develop and deepen mobility management practices in your mobility region.

 Learn more about NCMM’s Issue-Focused Meetings here.

 The Community Mobility Design Challenge 2023 is now closed.
 The Community Mobility Design Challenge offers up to $25,000 in funding plus intensive technical assistance throughout the grant.

 The goal of the NCMM Community Mobility Design Challenge 2023 is to enable multi-sector community teams to develop promising mobility solutions that are inspired and informed by the results of community research.